dahlia-labs/squared/README.md

-# 🌺 Dahlia
+# 🌼 Dahlia, "numoen"

-### Leverage on any ERC-20.
+### Oracle-free lending markets

-Smart contracts suite of Dahlia, a lending market for automated market maker shares.
+Smart contracts suite of Dahlia, a lending market for automated market maker shares to eliminate the oracle dependency of traditional lending markets.
+Thus, Dahlia enables lending and borrowing on any `ERC-20s` for leverage or yield.

 ## Installation